Finnikin of the Rock

 Finnikin of the Rock is a 2009 young adult fantasy novel by Melina Marchetta.
-It follows the story of Finnikin of the Rock and his guardian who have been away from home for ten years, since the royal family was killed.
-But when he is told that the heir to the throne is still alive they must follow a young woman, Evanjalin, in order to reach the prince.
+It follows the story of Finnikin, an exile of Lumatere, who has been away from his kingdom for over 10 years.
+Being forced out by a mysterious magical barrier created after the death of the royal family, he wanders the lands in search of other exiles, trying to find out what happened to his home.
+But when he discovers that the heir to the Lumaterean throne could still be alive, Finnikin must follow a young woman, Evanjalin, to save the prince and his kingdom.

 Background

 Finnikin of the Rock was first published in Australia on 29 September 2008 by Viking Press in trade paperback format.
 In February 2010 it was released by Candlewick Press in the United States in hardback format.
 Finnikin of the Rock won the 2008 Aurealis Award for best young-adult novel and the 2009 Australian Book Industry Awards Older Readers award.
 It was also a short-list nominee for the 2009 CBCA Book of the Year: Older Readers award.